pustotnik/zenmake/docs/tests.rst

     - Specify task parameter :ref:`run <buildconf-taskparams-run>`.

-Tests are always built on ``build`` stage and run on ``test`` stage.
+Tests are always built only on ``build`` stage and run only on ``test`` stage.
 Order of buiding and running test tasks is controlled by their depedencies as for just build tasks.
 So it's possible to use task parameter ``use`` to control order of running of tests.

     Example of test tasks in python format: